 The way we work has shifted dramatically in recent times, and as organisations struggle implement hybrid work strategies and collaborative cultures, the importance for decision intelligence grows.

 For remote and hybrid workers, technology has become more important than ever.
-Share documents with colleagues, attending team meetings and communicating and collaborating with team members through collaboration and communication tools has increased 10 fold
+Sharing documents with colleagues, attending video meetings and communicating and collaborating with team members through office apps and tools has increased 10 fold.

 These above points show there is a disconnect in culture and trust, business leaders must overcome these challenges before throwing technology at a problem to solve it.

 Where possible, organizations need to use decision intelligence to inform how to make a hybrid workplace successful, and this doesn’t mean constant new technology, it means connecting the technology you have and understanding what the data-driven intelligence is telling you.